5 Ways To Stash Some Holiday Cash

 Never heard of a no-spend month?
 It is when you avoid all non-essential spending and purchases for the month.
 You may be surprised how much you can save if you cut out all of those small unnecessary purchases you tend to make with little thought, such as that dress on the sale rack that would look so cute on your daughter but she doesn’t really need, or that large soda and order of fries you dart through the drive-thru to get a few times a month.

 During your no-spend month, note that not all of your monthly bills are essential.
 Most of your monthly subscription services fall into the non-essential category and many allow you to cancel and renew as you please, or put your membership on hold for a brief amount of time.
-Skipping a month or two of Netflix and Amazon Unlimited might not seem like it will save you much, but the goal is to find a lot of little temporary cuts these next few months that can add up to a decent-sized holiday fund.
+Skipping a month or two of Netflix or other monthly subscription services might not seem like it will save you much, but the goal is to find a lot of little temporary cuts these next few months that can add up to a decent-sized holiday fund.
 (See 5 Simple Budget Cuts That Can Save $200 a Month.)

 Spending on additional food when you already have food in your pantry, fridge and freezer is also considered non-essential during a no-spend month.
 Try to use up the food you already have on hand so you can drastically limit or skip a week or two of grocery purchases.
 If you normally average $100 per week at the grocery store and you can skip just one or two weeks of grocery purchases, you could have an extra $100 to $200 for the holidays.